abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.md

 ### Finally, execute the code

-Type `irb` to open up an interactive Ruby shell.
+Type `bundle exec irb` to open up an interactive Ruby shell.
 To run the example code, simply type `require './models'`.
 If the code loaded successfully, you should simple see `=> true` (the `=>` denotes the return value).
 The rest of the commands in the following sections will be entered from within this `irb` shell.
 If you are having issues, just post in the comments and I will